Hello, I am

 Astrophysicist!

 Through my work as a professional astrophysicist, I discovered my passion for data science, machine learning, and scientific interpretation and prediction.
 As a postdoc I have extended this to a far-reaching expertise across astronomy and astrophysics focusing on data science applications in gravitational-wave astronomy.
 Ultimately, my passion for data science encourages me to explore all options and I am very eager to apply my analysis and machine learning skills to real-world problems in industry and everywhere.
-My international experience brings a wholesome and compassionate perspective to data science that focuses on team-oriented and independent problem solving.
-Mentoring colleagues and students and collaborating on projects is a constant area of growth in my career; currently I lead/co-lead 7 collaborative projects, where 4 of them involve novel machine learning applications to real-world datasets.
+My international experience brings a wholesome and compassionate perspective to data science that focuses on student-led, team-oriented, and independent problem solving.
+Mentoring colleagues and students and collaborating on projects is a constant area of growth in my career; currently I lead/co-lead 7 collaborative projects, where 4 of them involve novel machine learning applications to real-world datasets involving students.

 Read More